Deivid7x/Restaurant_Site/README.md

-Django Restaurant Website
+# Django Restaurant Website

 This project is a responsive website for a restaurant that allows customers to place orders online.
 The orders are saved in a SQLite database.
 The website was created to apply Python, Django, SQL, HTML, and CSS skills.

-Getting Started
+## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Prerequisites
+### Prerequisites

 Before you begin, make sure you have the following software installed:

 Python 3
 Django 3
 SQLite

-Features
+### Features

 The website has the following features:

-Home page with information about the restaurant and a menu Order page where customers can select items from the menu and place orders Order confirmation page that displays the order details and a confirmation number Admin page where restaurant staff can view and manage orders
+- Home page with information about the restaurant and a menu
+- Order page where customers can make orders

 In the admin panel, you can: